 But on this brisk October morning as I scrambled out of our room to the wooden promenade deck outside, I didn't see any cannibals massing on shore.
 And as I drank in those first sights of my new home, there were no dugout canoes to be found.
 Then, an hour later as I struggled down the gangplank carrying a heavy trunk, I took careful note of the fact that I didn't have to step around any snakes or crocodiles.

-Within a couple of hours we had cleared customs, had our first cup of Italian espresso coffee, and were driving down a four-lane expressway toward Rome.
+Within a couple of hours we had cleared customs, had our first cup of genuine Italian espresso coffee, and were driving down a four-lane toll road toward Rome.
 In the bottom of one of those trunks piled high on top of veteran missionary Roy Fuller's car was a framed parchment titled Certificate of Missionary Appointment.
-As we sped down that boot-shaped peninsula, we drove through city after city of towering apartment houses which seemed to have sprouted like weeds on the hillsides and down in the valleys.
+As we sped down that boot-shaped peninsula, we drove through city after city of towering apartment buildings which seemed to have sprouted like weeds on the hillsides and down in the valleys.
 A large European country as a mission field for me?
 I had never envisioned this.

 The Lord first began talking to me about missionary service while I was in junior high school.
 I am now 28.
 Yet not in all that time had I ever thought the "call" would mean this.
 I had re-lived the biographies of Harmon Schmelzenbach in southern Africa, of Esther Carson Winans in Peru, of Sidney and Wanda Knox in Papua New Guinea.
 My dreams had been of the day when I would make dangerous trips up the Upper Orinoco River, taking the Word of God by dugout canoe to isolated jungle clearings.